junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Introduced in Senate
 - 2007-02-16 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S2166-2168)
+- 2007-03-08 — Committee on the Judiciary.
+Ordered to be reported with an amendment favorably.
+- 2007-03-08 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2007-03-08 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment.
+Without written report.
+- 2007-03-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 71.